pasalino/TinyLanding/README.md

 Clone this repository to your destination and edit.

 ```
 git clone git@github.com:pasalino/TinyLanding.git
 ```

 ### Installing

-Use `npn` or `yarn` to install it.
-Go to project folder, use install command There is post install scripts that runs after install dependences.
+Use `npm` or `yarn` to install.
+Go to project folder and use the install command.
+Post-install scripts will run after all dependencies are installed.

 ```
 npm install
 ```

 ### Setup

-After install all dependences, the post-install script crate and execute all migrations on sqlite db.<br/>
+The post-install scriptW create and execute all migrations on your Sqlite database.<br/>
-The database file is placed in `app/data` folder.
-You can change all db connection properties in config file `app/config/database.json`.
-Use **development** key for use in development and **production** key when you are ready to switch TinyLanding it in production mode.
+The db file is placed in the `app/data` folder.
+You can change all db connection properties in the config file at `app/config/database.json`.
+Use the **development** key in your development environment and the **production** key when you are ready to switch TinyLanding to production mode.

-Copy `app/config/email_dist.json` and rename it in `app/config/email.json`.
-Change all configuration with all yours email configuration.
-In same way of db config file, use **development** and **production** keys respectively in develop and production mode.
+Copy `app/config/email_dist.json` and rename it to `app/config/email.json`.
+Edit the default configuration with your email details.
+Same as for the db config file, use **development** and **production** keys respectively in development and production mode.

 > In this version the email password setting isn't crypted.
 Remember to use an email other than yours or to hide this file from prying eyes.

 ### Customizing

-TinyLanding is the best way for frontender and webdesigner to create in rapid way a landing page in HTML with lead form contact.
+TinyLanding is the best way for frontenders and webdesigners to quickly boot up a HTML landing page with a lead contact form.
 The system use [mustache](https://mustache.github.io/) view engine system.
-You use your HTML, css and script directly in mustache file.
+You use your HTML, CSS and scripts directly in the mustache file.

 #### HTML

-Change file `app/views/landing_anem/index.mustache` with your HTML for create your personal web page.
+Change file `app/views/landing_anem/index.mustache` with your HTML to create your personal web page.

 * *(Under construction) Include template form.mustache in landing page*
 * *(Under construction) Include JQuery and main.js scripts*
 * *(Under construction) Include main.css*
 * *(Under construction) Errorfile*

-In `app/public/landing_name` folder there is all public asset for landing.
-This file is reached from root url.
-In this folder you include all CSS, scripts, images, other assets used in your landing.
+All public assets are in the `app/public/landing_name` folder.
+This file is reached from the root url.
+Include all your CSS, scripts, images and other assets in this folder.

 #### Mail Template

-For each leads form sended, TinyLanding send to admin (configured in email.json) a recap email of lead.

-If you want personalized message for this mail, change `app/templates/lead.mustache` file.
-This file use the same view engine of HTML: mustaches.
+TinyLanding will send an email to the admin configured in email.json for each lead form submitted.
+You can personalize the email in `app/templates/lead.mustache`.
+This file uses the same view engine of HTML: mustaches.

-> Remember to use absolute URL for image and embedded CSS style for this file.
+> Remember to use absolute URLs for images and embedded CSS stylesheets for this file.

-### Using
+### Usage

-For running the system use `npm start` command.
+Run the system using the `npm start` command.

 ## Manage TinyLanding

-TinyLanding use out-of-the-box system for store leads in db.
-The only choose at moment is use Sqlite db.
-For read all leads stored you can use script manager.
+TinyLanding uses an out-of-the-box system to store leads in your db.
+Sqlite is currently the only available db.
+You can use the script manager to read your leads.

-Use `bin/manage.js` for mange landing and leads
+Use `bin/manage.js` to manage your landing page and your leads.

 * *(Under construction)*